Tag Heuer says Seiko parts won't harm "Swiss made"

-ZURICH Watchmaker Tag Heuer, squeezed by a cut in supplies from Swiss rival Swatch UHR.VX, said on Wednesday sourcing parts from Japanese peer Seiko (8050.T) will not tarnish its prized "Swiss made" tag.
+ZURICH, March 21 Watchmaker Tag Heuer, squeezed by a cut in supplies from Swiss rival Swatch, said on Wednesday sourcing parts from Japanese peer Seiko will not tarnish its prized "Swiss made" tag.

 The move by Swatch, for decades the main supplier to the Swiss industry, has sent watch companies scrambling to build in-house production or form alliances with alternative makers of movements, dials and cases.